Dol Purnima

-Dol Purnima, also popularly known as Dol Jatra, Dola Jatra, Doul Utsav or Deul, is a Hindu swing festival celebrated during the Holi festival of Assam, Bengal, Braj region, Gujarat, Odisha, Rajasthan, and Tripura.
+Dol Purnima, also popularly known as Dol Jatra, Doul Utsav, Dol yatra, Deul or Holi, is a Hindu swing festival celebrated during the Holi festival of Assam, Bengal, Braj region, Gujarat, Odisha, Rajasthan, and Tripura.
 This festival is dedicated to the divine couple of Radha and Krishna.
 It is usually celebrated on the full moon night or fifteenth day of the Falgun month mainly by Gopal community.

 Etymology and references in literature

 Hindu literature is replete with references of terms like Dolotsava and Dola Yatra.
 Garga Samhita, a Vaishnav text has reference to Dolotsava of Shri Krishna in the month of Chaitra.

 The Sanskrit word Dola means a swing, while utsava means a festival or a feast.
 Hence, Dolotsava literally means swing festival or swing feast and refers to religious service of swinging the idol of a deity on a swing.